2008 Folks Fest

 A week before the eyes of the world focus on the Convention in Denver, the ears of festivarian nation (and beyond) focus on Lyons and the stories and songs of the 18th Annual Folks Festival, Aug 15-17.
-For three inspiring days, the music will be as rich and varied as the Colorado sky - featuring KT Tunstall, Amos Lee, Greg Brown, Nanci Griffith, The Waifs, Todd Snider, Tim O'Brien, Dar Williams, and many many others along the banks of the St. Vrain River.
-Tickets and camping are on sale now - including single-day tickets and late-night MoonGrass tickets.
+For three inspiring days, the music will be as rich and varied as the Colorado sky - featuring KT Tunstall, Amos Lee, Greg Brown, Nanci Griffith, Jakob Dylan, The Waifs, Todd Snider, Tim O'Brien, Dar Williams, and many many others along the banks of the St. Vrain River.
+Tickets and camping are on sale now - including single-day tickets.

 The Song Artists